Pugaform/pugabuild/README.md

 ## Future Plans

 Pugaform is committed to continuous innovation.
-We are actively developing a **Managed GitOps Solution** that will offer even greater automation, scalability, and ease of management for your infrastructure.
+We are actively developing a **GitOps Solution** that will offer even greater automation, scalability, and ease of management for your infrastructure.
 By choosing Pugaform today, you're partnering with a team dedicated to evolving and enhancing your infrastructure needs for the future.

 ## Get Started

-Ready to elevate your infrastructure with Pugaform?
+Ready to elevate your infrastructure with Pugabuild?
 [Contact us](mailto:support@pugaform.com) to schedule your onboarding session and take the first step towards a robust, scalable, and efficient infrastructure setup.

 ---